Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 Strictness Configuration & Type Inference Parity

-Achieving equivalent strictness across both tools requires explicit configuration mapping.
-Mypy’s strict = true flag aggregates over a dozen boolean toggles.
+Achieving equivalent strictness across both tools requires explicit configuration mapping. mypy’s strict = true flag aggregates over a dozen boolean toggles.
 Pyright uses typeCheckingMode with granular report* overrides.

-# pyproject.toml (Mypy)
+# pyproject.toml (mypy)

 [tool.mypy]